BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

 1. 0 - A reward that was added automatically by the user completing an action or referral
 2. 1 - A reward that was added manually
 3. 2 - A redemption of credits that occurred through our API or SDKs
-4. 3 - This is a very unique case where we will subtract credits automatically when we detect fraud
+4. 3 - This is a very rare case where we will subtract credits automatically when we detect fraud

 ## Android Build FAQ